maxlcummins/BLASTlord/README.md

 # BLASTlord
-An R script facilitating filtering of BLAST data.
+An R package facilitating filtering of BLAST data.

 BLAST and some subsequent data processing takes place in bash before hit filtering is run in R.